vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section04/index.md

 * issuer
 * redirectUri

-It could be simple, with hardcoded values:
+It could use hardcoded values:

 ```javascript
 const config = {